OpenNebula/minione/README.md

   - Debian 9, 10
   - Ubuntu 16.04, 18.04, 20.04

-For **Edge evaluation** on a dedicated physical server or virtual machine for the front-end and one remote Packet edge physical server for one KVM hypervisor node:
+For **Edge evaluation** on a dedicated physical server or virtual machine for the front-end and one remote Packet edge physical server for one **KVM or Firecracker** hypervisor node:

 - physical host or virtual machine (e.g., Amazon EC2 VM)
 - x86-64 Intel or AMD processor
 - operating system: